 As we stay home to lessen our risk of contracting or spreading COVID-19, we might find our physical activity level tapering off.
 Reducing our activity actually increases our risk of a fall.
 The good news is there are several things we can do to help lessen our fall risk while staying safely at home.

 Get Moving - The U.S. Department of Health and Human Services Move Your Way campaign reminds us that it's never too late to increase our level of activity.
 If it’s been a while since you exercised regularly, start slowly and only do those activities you feel most comfortable with.
 Even a daily stroll as brief as 5 minutes can have a positive impact on your health.
 Increase your level of activity as you build stamina and confidence.
 Try different ways to improve your flexibility and balance, as both will significantly reduce your risk of an injury-inducing fall.
 Click here for more information.

 Explore Online Workout Videos - Go4Life, an exercise and physical activity campaign from the National Institute on Aging at NIH, is designed to help you fit exercise and physical activity into your daily life.
-You can find their free exercise videos on their website or YouTube channel.
+You can find their free exercise videos on their YouTube channel.

 Improve Home Safety - Use this time to complete a home safety checklist to identify and fix hazards around the house.
 Small changes, like clearing clutter, removing slippery rugs, and wearing well-fitted shoes with good support, can make a big difference.
 The Centers for Disease Control STEADI program provides a Check For Safety brochure that can help you make changes now, and can help you devise a list of things that others can assist you with when they’re able to visit.